-- Chapter spends within the approved budget and does not end the fiscal year in a deficit. - Chapter has an operating budget that has been both voted and approved by the chapter and has completed the Confirm: Vote to Approve Budget task on Anchorbase by June 30. - Chapter pays all applicable bills and invoices by their due dates. - Chapter's financial report is submitted monthly on or before the 10th of the month via the Fraternityapproved accounting system and the vp: finance completes the Chapter Bank Statements task in Anchorbase each month. - Chapter has a signed Annual Agreement for each fiscal year.
+- Chapter pays all applicable bills and invoices by their due dates. - Chapter's financial report is submitted monthly on or before the 10th of the month via the Fraternityapproved accounting system and the vp: finance completes the Chapter Bank Statements task in Anchorbase each month.